porkostomus/jekyll-now/_posts/2018-7-4-Live-Clojurescript-Activated.md

 (take 13 (fib 0 1))
 </code></pre>

-You can change the code however you want.
+You can change the code and it is re-evaluated on the fly.

 Here is a simple greeter function: